deekay2310/SE21_HW2B_Group6/README.md

 2. Subtraction
 3. Multiplication
 4. Division
-5. Finding the nth root
+5. Finding the nth power of a number
 6. Calculating logarithm